-Virginia Pedestrian Accident Lawyer
+Virginia Pedestrian Accident Attorney

 Helping Injured Pedestrians in Virginia

 Pedestrian accidents can result in life-altering injuries, leaving victims with physical, emotional, and financial burdens.
-If you or a loved one has been involved in a pedestrian accident in Virginia, you need a dedicated and experienced legal team to help you navigate the complexities of your claim.
-At Rowe Weinstein & Sohn, our Virginia pedestrian accident attorneys are committed to ensuring that you receive the compensation you deserve.
-We understand the challenges that victims face and are here to support you inside and outside the courtroom.
+If you or a loved one has been involved in a pedestrian accident in Virginia, you need a dedicated and experienced legal team to help you navigate the complexities of your case.

 To request a free case review, call (571) 486-4798 or contact us online today.

-Virginia Pedestrian Laws
+Unerstanding Virginia Pedestrian Laws

+Pedestrian accidents, unfortunately, are more common than most people realize.
+According to national safety data, thousands of pedestrians are injured each year in vehicular accidents.
 Understanding Virginia's pedestrian laws is crucial for both pedestrians and drivers.
 These laws are designed to protect pedestrians and ensure that drivers operate their vehicles safely and responsibly.

 In Virginia, pedestrians have the right of way in crosswalks, whether marked or unmarked.
 Drivers are required to yield to pedestrians crossing the street at intersections or designated crosswalks.
 However, pedestrians also have a duty to exercise caution.
 For instance, they should not suddenly leave a curb or other safe place and walk or run into the path of a vehicle that is too close to stop.
 Additionally, pedestrians must obey traffic signals and use pedestrian bridges or tunnels where available.

-Common Causes of Pedestrian Accidents
+Common Causes of Pedestrian Accidents in Virginia

 Pedestrian accidents can occur in the following situations, often due to the negligence of drivers or other parties: